YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 ...
 ```

-Once the `package.json` file is in place, we can run the following command from the project root to install the Node dependencies we specified:
+Once the `package.json` file is in place, install the Node dependencies:

 ```bash
 npm install
 ```

-Next, we need to create a `gulpfile.js`:
+Next, create a `gulpfile.js`:

 ```js
 // gulpfile.js